 Most A6 buyers will sign up for the S Line package, gaining fancy-looking alloys and sporty suspension, and in so doing missing out on the commendable ride-and-handling mix of this as-standard car.
 While the Beemers can be optioned with dynamic damping to deliver a very cushy ride, our M-kitted car was certainly firmer than the Audi.

-These two offer the benefits of a large car and the sort of space that makes you wonder why you’d ever want anything as big as the A8 or 7 Series (unless you’ve a chauffeur to call on).
+These two offer the benefits of a large car and the sort of space that makes you wonder why you’d ever want anything as big as the A8 or 7 Series.
 Up front, it’s the BMW that has more comfortable standard seat, as the Audi pews are too firm and lacking in lateral support.
 The Audi has a more sculptured interior design and feels more spacious, yet the two are remarkably close in this regard.
-Both are equally generous in rear-seat space – for two, at any rate, as in each a large transmission tunnel robs open on command and are full-size, too, though the Audi’s hold is longer, and wider at its narrowest point; each can accommodate lengtheir loads by split-folding.
-A full-size spare graces the Audi whereas the BMW has no such need, as it uses run-flats.
+Both are equally generous in rear-seat space – for two, at any rate, as in each a large transmission tunnel robs open on command and are full-size, too, though the Audi’s hold is longer, and wider at its narrowest point.
+A full-size spare graces the Audi whereas the BMW has no such need, as it uses run-flat tyres.

 And which do we prefer?